zingisamatwana/financial-service-nlp-genai/README.md

 💡Contributions & Feedback: Open to collaboration!
 If you have suggestions, feel free to create an issue or pull request.

-📧 Contact: Zingisa Matwana | Data Scientist
+📧 Contact: Zingisa Matwana | Ontogec | Data Scientist